 Beyond Myrtle Rust is a $13 million, five-year collaborative research programme into the behaviour, ecology and impacts of the disease in New Zealand.

-Led by Manaaki Whenua - Landcare Research, the reserach programme is supported by the Ministry for Business, Innovation and Employment's Endeavour Fund.
+Led by Manaaki Whenua - Landcare Research, the Beyond Myrtle Rust research programme is supported by the Ministry for Business, Innovation and Employment's Endeavour Fund.
 It will run from 2018-2023, involving researchers and iwi from across Aotearoa.
 It also draws on expertise in Australia.

 BMR has four interlinking research areas: pathogen dynamics; ecosystem impacts; novel mitigation techniques; kaitiakitanga & Māori-led solutions.
 This research picks up aspects of research completed in mid-2019 as part of the $3.7 million MPI-funded reserach programme.